itsthatblackhat/JarvisIRL/README.md

 - **Decision-Making**: Based on user input and past experiences stored in memory, JarvisIRL makes decisions to perform specific actions or provide relevant responses.
 - **Error Handling and Safety**: The virtual assistant implements mechanisms for error handling and ensuring safety, minimizing the risk of harmful actions.

+( NOTE: run the testmod file to generate the .txt from the 3MF if you are using your own 3MF model )
 ## Installation
 1. Clone the repository to your local machine:
    ```